uhd-urz/phabricator-sync-ldap/README.md

 ### CustomField

-To mark projects to be synced, we [add a CustomField](https://secure.phabricator.com/book/phabricator/article/custom_fields/) to those projects, naming the LDAP DN of the group to sync with:
+To mark projects to be synced, we [add a CustomField](https://secure.phabricator.com/book/phabricator/article/custom_fields/) to `projects.custom-field-definitions`, which will name the LDAP DN of the group to sync with:

 ```json
 {